 I am the daughter of a narcissistic mother.
 She has caused a lot of mayhem in my life and has sought out to destroy every aspect of my being.
-From as long as I can remember, I knew something was not right about her and the treatment I was receiving.
+For as long as I can remember, I knew something was not right about her and the treatment I was receiving.

 There was always a high level of discomfort and a feeling of not belonging from early childhood and through my teens.
 Every step forward or every achievement was overshadowed by her need to be the center of attention.
 I would try to take my concerns to my parents, but they were brushed off.

-I first discovered or should I say was able to identify my mother as the source of my discontent and poor self image while engaged in post divorce counseling.
-What everyone, including me thought was childhood shyness was not really shyness at all.
+I first discovered or should I say was able to identify my mother as the source of my discontent and poor self-image while engaged in post-divorce counseling.
+What everyone, including me thought, was childhood shyness was not really shyness at all.
 It was anxiety brought on by the constant barrage of attacks/bullying from flying monkeys and the narcissists at family gatherings.